 Digital subscription to all current and back issues of the Journal.
 Read on demand in your own time, day or night, anywhere in the world.
 Get 3 months' free access if you pay annually.

 Subscription to this year's printed issues (worth £150).
-You will be sent a beautiful printed copy of the Journal every other month, starting in January.
+You will be sent a beautiful printed copy of the Journal every other month.
 PLUS with this DUAL subscription, you also get online access to digital copies of the back issues of the Journal online (worth £119.88).
 Read on demand in your own time, day or night.
-Buy the annual subscription option and save £69.89!
-Free shipping to the UK.
-NOTE - Shipping to Europe and ROW invoiced separately.
+(Save £69.89 if paid annually)

 If you would like to write for the Journal, please view the submission guidelines here, and email your ideas please to editor@journalofbiophilicdesign.com